DefangLabs/defang-docs/docs/faq.md

     -       - "1234:1234"
     +       - "1234"
     ```
 2. Does my healthcheck include the string `localhost`?
 It is very common to define a healthcheck by using `curl` or `wget` to make a request to `localhost`.
-So common, in fact, that defang will look for the string `localhost` in your healthcheck definition.
+So common, in fact, that Defang will look for the string `localhost` in your healthcheck definition.
 For example, this healthcheck is valid:

     ```yaml
      healthcheck: